SteveDunn/Vogen/README.md

 ```

 **Note:**
-> `int` is the default type for Value Objects, but it is generally a good idea to explicitly declare each type
+> `int` is the default type for value objects, but it is generally a good idea to explicitly declare each type
 > for clarity.
 Plus, although `int` is the default, you can - individually or globally - configure them to be
 > other types.
 See the Configuration section later in the document, but here's some brief examples: